Nostoi/codex_bootstrap/README.md

 # codex-bootstrap

-codex-bootstrap is a starter template for a full-stack web application integrating a Python FastAPI backend with a React Vite frontend, with Codex agent task support.
+codex-bootstrap is a starter template for a modern full-stack web application built with Node.js NestJS backend and Next.js TypeScript frontend, featuring real-time collaboration and external API integrations, with Codex agent task support.

 ## Features